SYBER404/ByPass-Ok/README.md

-# 🌟 Jangan Lupa Kasih Bintang Konsol
+# 🌟 Don't forget to give a star
 # WhatsApp : 083844296034